 Hurricane Dorian puts spotlight on homes barely recovered from Florence

-Hurricane Dorian's lashing of the Carolinas with rain and flooding has shone a spotlight and a strain on some families who still haven’t recovered a year after Hurricane Florence.
+WILMINGTON, N.C. – WILMINGTON, N.C. -- Hurricane Dorian's lashing of the Carolinas with rain and flooding has shone a spotlight and a strain on some families who still haven’t recovered a year after Hurricane Florence.

 “Florence was horrible because it stuck around for so long and we had tons of rain right before the hurricane.
 The ground is saturated and some trees were just coming down everywhere,” said Charlie Blanton, a homeowner in North Carolina.